sunng87/handlebars-rust/README.md

 ## Getting Started

-Check examples in the source.
-The example shows you how to:
+Check `render` example in the source tree.
+The example shows you how
+to:

-* Create a `Handlebars` and register the template from files
+* Create a `Handlebars` registry and register the template from files;
-* Create a custom Helper with closure or struct implementing `HelperDef`, and register it
+* Create a custom Helper with closure or struct implementing `HelperDef`, and register it;
+* Define and prepare some data;
-* Render something
+* Render it;

 Run `cargo run --example render` to see results.
 (or `RUST_LOG=handlebars=info cargo run --example render` for logging